-Halle-ouija was a onetime mysticism performance art piece that was lead by Mollye Bendell and me on November 11, 2016 as part of the Thirteen Ways to Protest series.
-Trump had recently been elected and Leonard Cohen died on November 7, 2016.
-Mollye used the CNC Router to create a wood block followed by a print of a Ouija board.
-The Ouija board was originally invented and designed in our hometown of Baltimore in 1890.
-She used the laser cutter to create a special placard engraved with a quote from Leonard Cohen, “There is a crack in everything, that’s how the light gets in.”
-Together we led the group in a form of mystic resistance, asking Leonard Cohen for guidance in the Trump period.
-What came from this were letters that very closely spelled the words “symmetry,” “empathy,” and "symmetry".
-In my opinion, this message meant, be the change you wish to see.
+Halle-ouija was a onetime mysticism performance art piece that was led by Mollye Bendell and Leah Clare Michaels on November 11, 2016, as part of the Thirteen Ways to Protest series.
+Trump had recently been elected and Leonard Cohen had died on November 7, 2016.
+Mollye Bendell used a CNC Router to create a wood block, followed by a print of a Ouija board.
+The Ouija board was originally invented and designed in the artists’ hometown of Baltimore in 1890.
+Mollye Bendell used the laser cutter to create a special placard engraved with a quote from Leonard Cohen: “There is a crack in everything, that’s how the light gets in.”
+Together, Mollye Bendell and Leah Clare Michaels, led the group in a form of mystic resistance, using the Ouija board to ask Leonard Cohen for guidance in the Trump period.
+What came from this were letters that very closely spelled the words “symmetry,” “empathy,” and "symmetry."
+In the artists’ opinion, this message meant: Be the change you wish to see.

 March 2017 - Part of the UMBC Spark Exhibition at Light City Baltimore

-Resistant Cells' is a collaborative multi-channel video installation with algorithmically generated sculptures.
-The installation is composed of two celluloid structures and distorted projected video.
-The presence of the viewer triggers a reduction in the distortion, revealing an abundance of both natural and artificial subject matter.
-The structure's biomimicry, along with the viewer's action, are tools used to blur the distinction between the natural, artificial, and social.
-Using both a biological reality and a social metaphor, Resistant Cells aims to explore diversity as a critical condition important for resistant acts.
+Resistant Cells was a collaborative multi-channel video installation with algorithmically generated sculptures.
+The installation was composed of two celluloid structures and distorted projected video.
+The presence of the viewer triggered a reduction in the distortion, revealing an abundance of both natural and artificial subject matter.
+The structure's biomimicry, along with the viewer's action, were tools that blurred the distinction between the natural, artificial, and social.
+Using both a biological reality and a social metaphor, Resistant Cells aimed to explore diversity as a critical condition important for resistant acts.

 Digital fabrication, algorithms, projection, FSR sensors, coroplast, and software [3dMax, Grasshopper, Isadora and Mad Mapper]